 Note: I will continue to update this page as I receive more information from breweries.
 Also, DC Beer has a helpful post about How to Help Local Breweries During the Coronavirus Pandemic.
 Also also, consider buying some Heurich House Museum swag or a gift card that you can use to buy Senate Beer (which was set to relaunch this month) in the near future.

-To-Go Options: Ever the organized brewery, Port City’s to-go menu is available online.
-It includes bottles of award-winning, best-selling flagships like Optimal Wit, Porter, and Downright Pilsner (aka the holy trinity).
-If you’re craving that new-new, the brewery released a new White IPA called Star Sailor earlier this month, and on March 16 Port City dropped its West Coast hoppy red (and Amarillo showcase) Metro Red.
+To-Go Options: Port City’s to-go menu includes bottles of award-winning, best-selling flagships like Optimal Wit, Porter, and Downright Pilsner (aka the holy trinity).
+If you’re craving that new-new, in March the brewery released a White IPA called Star Sailor and made its annual drop of the West Coast hoppy red (and Amarillo showcase) Metro Red.
 Those gems are available in 12oz bottle six-packs.
 Also, three entries of the brewery’s renowned Lager Series are available by the crowler, growler, and keg: Golden Export, Schwarzbier, and Baltic Porter.
+And if you’re craving that new-new-new, in April the brewery debuted a new year-round golden ale called Beach Drive, which Port city’s John Gartner discussed with Arrowine’s Nick Anderson recently.

 Unsolicited Recommendations: Lager me, bro.
 There are few safer bets than a crowler containing a Port City Lager Series entry, and there aren’t many beers as dangerous as the deceptively smooth, 8.4% Baltic Porter.
 I’m also always happy for the March return of Metro Red.
 And if you’re feeling frisky, drinking the Black IPA Long Black Veil side-by-side with Star Sailor is a fun experiment.
 Both hoppy beers are fermented with the brewery’s witbier yeast strain.